Drastically reduce the cost, footprint and energy consumption for industrial wastewater and process water treatment.

 The Hydro MicroScreen™ is a low-energy, small-footprint rotating belt screen that delivers exceptional solids removal from industrial process water and wastewater.
 Maintaining efficiency even at peak design flow rates, it enables operators to meet discharge requirements, increase efficiency, and save money.

-The Hydro MicroScreen™ is a low-energy, small-footprint rotating belt screen that delivers exceptional solids removal from both municipal and industrial process water and wastewater.
-Maintaining efficiency even at peak design flow rates, it enables industrial and municipal operators to meet discharge requirements, increase efficiency and save money by cutting energy and chemical use, minimizing maintenance costs, reducing solids handling and recovering materials to be recycled or reused, converted into energy or sold on.
+The Hydro MicroScreen™ is a low-energy, small-footprint rotating belt screen that delivers exceptional solids removal from both industrial process water and wastewater.
+Maintaining efficiency even at peak design flow rates, it enables industrial operators to meet discharge requirements, increase efficiency and save money by cutting energy and chemical use, minimizing maintenance costs, reducing solids handling and recovering materials to be recycled or reused, converted into energy or sold on.

 Hydro MicroScreen™ can help a wide range of industries to improve efficiency and cut pollution:

 We now offer a new ultrafine solids module that uses chemical flocculation to achieve up to 99% TSS removal and delivering over 40% cost savings on chemical use.

 To learn more visit the Floc99™ ultrafine solids module page on our industrial microsite.

 The Hydro MicroScreen™ is a low-energy, small-footprint system, providing economical treatment in a small space.
 With a footprint between 4 and 10 m2 and energy demand of between 2.5 and 7.0 hp, it saves up to 50% on energy use and up to 90% on footprint compared to conventional primary treatment technologies.